There’s no denying that the latest Meta Quest VR headsets

 develops such a problem, particularly where the dead pixels are in a user’s direct line of sight.

-Repairing an Oculus headset with one or more dead pixels is a possibility, of course.
+Repairing a Quest headset with one or more dead pixels is a possibility, of course.
 However, this will usually prove prohibitively expensive.
-It’s primarily for this reason that Facebook’s standard Oculus warranty just is not enough.
+It's primarily for this reason that Meta's standard Quest warranty just is not enough.

 Unfortunately, the matter doesn’t end there, either.
-It’s not an Oculus-specific issue, but in the U.S., Quest 2 and Rift S buyers get just one year of limited warranty coverage when buying a headset.
+It’s not an Oculus-specific issue, but in the U.S., Quest 2 and Quest 2 Pro buyers get just one year of limited warranty coverage when buying a headset.
 By contrast, customers in Europe get two years.

 It’s an especially pertinent point in terms of cutting-edge tech like virtual reality headsets as well.
 Just by their new-to-market nature, they’re at an increased risk of manufacturing defects, mechanical faults, and other failures.
 Should these occur more than a year into a product’s life, buyers are left looking at costly repairs or, worse still, the need to purchase a brand-new replacement device.